Joy Organics Shares a Glossary of CBD Terms

 THC is the psychotropic cannabinoid produced in marijuana which causes a feeling of euphoria.
 Hemp, hemp extract and CBD oil made from hemp extract do not generally contain THC.

 A tincture is a liquid preparation such as CBD oil which can be administered sublingually.
+An example is CBD Oil Tinctures available from Joy Organics.

 A topical is a liquid, cream or balm that is applied externally to the skin and absorbed into the body.
 CBD infused topicals are used to treat skin conditions as well as to reduce inflammation and relax tense muscles.